Wirral Branch TOMCC – the first 30 years

-Griffo was scribe, Helen was secretary/treasurer, Nick chairman and Cliff and Mike runs captains,
+Griffo was a scribe, Helen was secretary/treasurer, Nick chairman and Cliff and Mike runs captains,

 which led to much confusion on our ride to Matlock as they organised two separate runs,

-unbeknown to each other, both parties got completely lost and Cliff’s faction were delayed when his
+unbeknown to each other, both parties got completely lost and Cliff’s faction was delayed when his

 bike packed up and he had to direct the run from the pillion of Carol’s CX500.